Koç family: Second generation

 Semahat Sevim Koç, born in 1928 in Ankara, is the eldest child of Vehbi Koç.
 She graduated from the American College for Girls in Istanbul before studying at the Goethe Institute in Germany.
 She was married to Dr. Nusret Arsel from 1956 until his death in 2014.
 Semahat is member of the board directors of Koç Holding and the Vehbi Koç Foundation.
 She is president of the Semahat Arsel Nursing Education and Research Center.

 Rahmi Mustafa Koç, born in 1930 in Ankara, is the second child of Vehbi Koç.
 He completed his B.A. in Industrial Management at Johns Hopkins University, US, after graduating from Robert College in Istanbul.
 He served at various managerial posts in the group companies, and in 1984 took over the leadership of the business empire his father had founded.
 Rahmi married Çiğdem Meseretçioğlu, but the couple ultimately divorced after their three sons were born.
 In 2003, he transferred his chair to his eldest son Mustafa, and assumed the title of honorary chairman of Koç Holding.

 Sevgi Koç, born in 1938, is the third child of Vehbi Koç.
 She graduated from the American College for Girls in Istanbul and married Erdoğan Gönül, a member of the Koç Holding's board of directors.
 She was also made a member of the board of directors for both Koç Holding and the Vehbi Koç Foundation.
 Sevgi also presided over the executive committee of the Sadberk Hanım Museum in Istanbul, and was a columnist in the Turkish newspaper Hürriyet.
 She died in Istanbul from cancer on September 12, 2003, shortly after her husband.

 Suna Koç, born in 1941 and deceased in 2020, was the youngest child of Vehbi Koç.
 She graduated from American College for Girls in Istanbul, and was then educated at the Boğaziçi University, Istanbul.
 She was married to İnan Kıraç, a high-ranking executive of the Koç Holding.
 They have one child.
-Suna had served in various posts in the holding, most notably as vice president.
+Suna had worked in various posts in the holding, most notably as vice president.
 She was also a board member of various foundations and educational institutions.
 Due to her contributions in education, health and social service in Turkey, Suna was awarded the State Distinguished Service Medal by President Süleyman Demirel in 1997.
-In 1999, the London Business School granted her honorary membership for her contributions in leadership at the Koç Holding and in field of children's education in Turkey.
+In 1999, the London Business School granted her honorary fellowship for her contributions in leadership at the Koç Holding and in field of children's education in Turkey.